syang-lab/homepage/_posts/2199-01-01-future-post.md

 date: 2199-01-01
 permalink: /posts/2012/08/blog-post-1/
 tags:
-  - cool posts
-  - category1
-  - category2
+  - diffuse model
 ---

-Next post will be about applications of diffuser models on various tasks for instance super-resolution etc.
+Next post will be about applications of diffuse models on various tasks for instance super-resolution etc.